jenkinsci/jenkins/README.md

 # Source
 Our latest and greatest source of Jenkins CI can be found on [GitHub].
 Fork us!

+# Contributing to Jenkins
+For information on contributing to Jenkins, check out the [Contributing] and [Extend Jenkins] wiki pages over at the official [wiki].

 # News and Website
 All information about Jenkins CI can be found on our [website].
 Follow us on Twitter [@jenkinsci].